leahkla/cognitive-neuroscience-project/README.md

 (replace ``true`` with ``false`` to switch off debugging)

 -----------------
 By default the app will connect to and use a database that is hosted online.
 There is no need to care about this.
-But if you want another database, set this environment variable:
+But if you want another database, you can set this environment variable (or, alternatively, do the change conveniently on the configuration webpage when the program has loaded):
 ```
 $ export DB=dev
 ```